nrfconnect/sdk-nrf/samples/wifi/radio_test/sample_description.rst

          .. note::

-            The above command should be execeuted only after the signal generator has completed transmitting packets.
+            The above command should be executed only after the signal generator has completed transmitting packets.

          * To get rx stats, use the following command: